 And so it was that my 68 year-old mother—grandma of 5—had been slaving away, poisoning the adega ceiling (hopefully not herself), so that her youngest daughter Laurelin wouldn't have to.
 After all, Laurelin might still need her ovaries.

-Meanwhile, the boric acid fumes had subsided, the little critters were assumed dead, and Annemarie no longer needed to be able to access te ceiling with her brush of liquid death.
+Meanwhile, the boric acid fumes had subsided, the little critters were assumed dead, and Annemarie no longer needed to be able to access the ceiling with her brush of liquid death.
 And their stuff?
 The stuff was still there, spread over heaps, boxes and crates.

 After moving one barrel out of my way, and starting to surf the wave of my annoyance alone, I was soon joined by Annemarie and Laurelin, who had had to tolerate the same wave of annoyance rolling over them every day for months on end.
 Now, the time had come to ride it out.

-Before we could do anything else, we needed to make room for the unassembled shelving units the were scattered all around.
+Before we could do anything else, we needed to make room for the unassembled shelving units that were scattered all around.
 Having cleared most of the floorspace adjacent to the walls, we could start erecting the racks, and then move all that stuff back in, neatly stacked.

 And thus I was able to leave for The Netherlands (to “Huize Haarbal”) the next day with a somewhat lighter heart, knowing that, although the messy adega surely wouldn't have annoyed the residents as much as it did this highly inflammable person, it will serve them better in its more organized state.